PBertinJohannet/Mona/test/gadts/ArgCount.md

 ## Both variables unused

-When both variables are unused and the first variable was modified we still infer correctly (pretty tricky this one).
+When both variables are unused and the first variable was modified we still infer correctly (was pretty tricky this one).
 ```
+sig correct = forall a b . (a -> b) -> Maybe a -> Maybe b;
 let id f v = case v of
   (Just i) -> Just (f i),
   (Both i j) -> Nothing;